 Is there any way of making that easier for them?
 It's all very well to leave a text message and say, do you need to rebook?
-Is the technology available to make something clickable in messages that you can send?
-So that they can just press to say yes?

-Probably, it depends on the setup of your practice, doesn't it?
-You could put your online booking link in, but I would suggest that we want to make it as least kind of salesy as possible and it's a checking in, how you doing kind of message to make it as human and as personable as possible would be my advice.
+Is there?
+Is this the technology available to make something clickable in messages that you can send?
+You can just press to say yes, or probably an easy for it depends on the setup of your practice, isn't it?
+You could put your online booking link in, but I would suggest that we want to, we want to make it as least kind of salesy as possible.
+And it's a check in in how you doing kind of message to make it as human and as personable as possible would be my advice.